killerapp/dreamgen/README.md

---true-cfg FLOAT    True CFG scale (1.0-10.0) --cpu-only          Force CPU mode (slower but hey, it works! 🐌) --mps-use-fp16      Use float16 precision on Apple Silicon (may improve performance for some models)
+--true-cfg FLOAT    True CFG scale (1.0-10.0) --cpu-only          Force CPU mode (slower but hey, it works! 🐌) --mps-use-fp16      Use float16 precision on Apple Silicon (may improve performance for some models) --mock              Use placeholder image generator (no models required)
 ```

 ### Generate Multiple Images